 Furthermore aircraft maintenance experience gained outside a civil aircraft maintenance environment may include aircraft maintenance experience gained in armed forces, coast guards, police, etc., or in aircraft manufacturing.
 However, it is on the competent authority to evaluate whether this experience is acceptable.

-Consequently, please contact the competent authority where you intend to apply for a licence, in order to check whether the basic experience would be acceptable, with detailed information on the type of aircraft, its operation and the nature of the work.
+Consequently, please contact the competent authority where you intend to apply for a licence, in order to check whether the basic experience would be acceptable.